komarovalexander/ka-table/README.md

 *This project is on pre-alpha stage.
 Stable version with documentation and finished styles will be available no later than January of 2020*

 # React Table Control
-The highly customizable, extendable, lightweight and free React Table Component
+The customizable, extendable, lightweight and free React Table Component

 Can easily be included in react projects, never mind it is ts or js